sonos/torch-to-nnef/docs/contributing/onnx_support_page.md

 renders near-full whatever the coverage is, and sits next to a bar that means something else entirely.

-The numerator is read the same generous way, and this is deliberate: it counts what we measured as `full` **plus** what the retired listing claimed and no spec of ours has checked (`✅*`).
-Those operators are unverified, but the reason they are unverified is a gap in *our* test coverage, and scoring that against ONNX would understate a competing exporter for our own shortfall.
-Rows with neither a measurement nor a claim (`-`) stay out: crediting a claim is not the same as crediting silence, and a measured `partial` or `none` overrides any claim.
+The numerator is the number of rows we measured as `full`.
+If a future torch listing adds a targetable row, add a spec for it before refreshing the page.
+If the row cannot be tied to an attributable proptest graph, record it in `tests/proptest/op_specs/untranslated.py` so the generator keeps it outside both denominators and explains why in the appendix.

-The caption under the bars splits the two populations apart, so the strict "of what we actually tested, how much passed" ratio is still one line away.
+The caption under the bars keeps the strict "of what we actually tested, how much passed" ratio one line away.

 ## Reading a grade